-This article is technical but not overly technical.
-It provides enough explanation and justification to make plain that our InfluenceRanking engine aptly measures academic influence.
-At the same time, it does not provide full details of our engine, whose precise algorithms are proprietary.
-It looks under the hood without taking the engine apart.
+This page provides a technical overview of our InfluenceRanking engine, arguing for the engine’s aptness in measuring academic influence.
+At the same time, this page does not provide full technical details of our engine, whose precise algorithmic characterization is in any case proprietary.
+Here we look under the hood without taking the engine apart.
 For a more user-friendly introduction to the InfluenceRanking engine, see our methodology page.

 The InfluenceRanking engine calculates a numerical influence score for people, institutions, and disciplinary programs.
 It performs this calculation by drawing from Wikipedia/data, Crossref, and an ever growing of body of data reflecting academic achievement and merit.

 The InfluenceRanking engine starts with measuring influence of a given person in a given discipline.
-Note that by disciplines, we also include subdisciplines (indeed, any widely recognized way of organizing and subdividing fields of study).
-So for example, someone like Alan Guth, who is influential in the discipline of physics became influential through his contributions to the physics subdiscipline of cosmology.
+Note that by disciplines, we also include subdisciplines (any widely recognized way of organizing and subdividing fields of study).
+So, for example, someone like Alan Guth, who is influential in the discipline of physics became influential through his contributions to the physics subdiscipline of cosmology.

 Once the InfluenceRanking engine assigns an influence score to a person for a given discipline, those scores can be cumulated in various ways: